Environmental Genome Initiative

 Awarded the Innovation in Smart Chemistry Award sponsored by Nike, NASA, U.S. Department of State, Estee Lauder, American Chemical Society Green Chemistry Institute, and U.S. Agency for International Development.

-We envision that the project will also yield other important and unforeseen benefits, led by providing insights into the relationship between the environment and chronic disease (six in 10 Americans are affected,) just as we learned from mapping the human genome.
+The Environmental Genome is yielding other important and unforeseen benefits, led by providing insights into the relationship between the environment and chronic disease (six in 10 Americans are affected,) just as we learned from mapping the human genome.

 Currently, investors, companies, procurement professionals, and regulators are reliant on a life cycle industry with datasets still in development.
 Too often firms rely on environmental impact studies built on secondary information, based on industry averages, that are inappropriate for this use.
 The results are imprecise and highly variable (+/- 400 to 1,000%).